AliS25/Flash-Cards-App/README.md

 - [x] User sees a reveal animation when the flashcard is tapped and the answer is shown
 - [x] User sees flashcards animating in / out when the 'next' button is tapped

-## Optional
-- [x] Extra styling is added!
-- [ ] User sees a countdown timer for each question
-- [ ] User sees a 'card flip' animation when the card is tapped
-- [ ] User sees a celebration animation with confetti when they answer a question correctly 📝 `NOTE` Paste this template at the top of your existing `README.md` file from the last lab.

 ## Lab 3